Sabristi/AgentKit/README.md

 # ⚡ AgentKit — Designed for TDAD

 > **Test-Driven Agent Development for Salesforce Agentforce**
-> A local web app that generates, refines, and runs your `agentSpec.yaml` and `testSpec.yaml` — powered by Claude AI, connected directly to your Salesforce DX project.
+> A local web app that guides you through the full 7-stage TDAD pipeline — from agent spec to production deployment — powered by Claude AI, connected directly to your Salesforce DX project.

+> **Version:** `v1.0.0-beta`

 ---